The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 5. Compound ($150 million)

 Compound is one of the oldest DeFi applications in the cryptocurrency industry.
-After launching in 2018, the popular lending and borrowing platform has amassed billions worth of value.
-After surviving 3 years in the DeFi ecosystem without any faults, in October 2021 an incorrect piece of code wrongly distributed over $150 million worth of native COMP tokens.
+Launched in 2018, the popular lending and borrowing platform has amassed billions of value.
+After surviving three years in the DeFi ecosystem without any faults, in October 2021, an incorrect piece of code wrongly distributed over $150 million worth of native COMP tokens.
 Although the bug was introduced by a Compound upgrade, it could only be used by malicious parties that knew how to exploit the vulnerability.

 Compound DeFi coding error